motis-project/motis/README.md

 >
 > This enables _planet-sized_ deployments on affordable hardware.

-MOTIS comes with all features you need for a next generation mobility platform:
+MOTIS is a swiss army knife for mobility and comes with all features you need for a next generation mobility platform:

 - **routing**: one mode walking, bike, car, sharing mobility / combined modes
-- **geocoding**: multi-language address + stop name completion with fuzzy string matching and resolution to geo coordinates
+- **geocoding**: multi-language address and stop name completion with fuzzy string matching and resolution to geo coordinates
 - **reverse geocoding**: resolving geo coordinates to the closest address
 - **tile server**: background map tiles